anyweez/smelt.io/README.md

 2. Generally speaking, bias towards problem statements that will be understood by the majority of the Javascript community.
 This doesn't mean it needs to be *solveable* by the majority, but most developers who read the challenge description should be able to understand what it's asking them to do.
 3. Do not submit challenges that are very similar to existing challenges.
 4. All tests should be runnable in a browserless environment (i.e. Node 6+) and shouldn't lean heavily on third party libraries.
-5. All tests should (currently) be in English.
+5. All tests and challenge text should (currently) be in English.
 Depending on community interest we may internationalize later.

 If you want to submit a challenge, you should [create an issue on this repository](https://github.com/anyweez/sorjs.com/issues/new?labels=challenge).
 You can also submit a pull request with both a JS and JSON file (see [examples](https://github.com/anyweez/sorjs.com/tree/master/challenges) and the [challenge schema](https://github.com/anyweez/sorjs.com/blob/master/schema/challenge.json)).